nuejs/nue/packages/nuejs.org/docs/view.md

 ```

 This approach delivers:
-1. **Pure presentation**: Views handle structure only, using standard HTML for clarity—bugs stay obvious.
+1. **Pure presentation**: Views handle structure only, using standard HTML for clarity — bugs stay obvious.
 2. **Semantic markup**: Native elements like `<h2>`, `<dl>`, or `<details>` boost accessibility and performance without JS overhead.
 3. **Minimal state**: Views track UI changes, leaving data and routing to the model and controllers.

 These templates keep your code light and maintainable, rooted in web standards.

 ## Directory structure
-Views live in `.dhtml` files, which group related components like CSS files—forming mini-libraries.
+Views live in `.dhtml` files, which group related components like CSS files — forming mini-libraries.
 Nue automatically makes components aware of each other, skipping manual imports.
 Place them in `app/view/`:

 ## Large applications
 For bigger apps, use a nested structure: